Operation Raviv: Battle

 "Pinko" Harel's small force of about a hundred men, six Tiran 5s and three BTR-50s, landed on the Egyptian coast at 03:37AM on the morning of September 9.
-Delivered by three landing craft to a beachhead secured by Shayetet 13, Harel's force landed at El Hafair, 40 km south of Suez and 20 km south of the anchorage at Ras Sadat.
+Delivered by three landing craft of Shayetet 11 to a beachhead secured by Shayetet 13, Harel's force landed at El Hafair, 40 km south of Suez and 20 km south of the anchorage at Ras Sadat.
 Laden with extra fuel and ammunition, the force headed south, wreaking havoc behind Egyptian lines and attacking installations along the way.
 The first of these was the Egyptian Army camp and radar site at Abu Darag, which by 07:17 had been secured.

 Masquerading as an Egyptian force, the raiders met no significant resistance and had little trouble overcoming the surprised and lightly armed troops guarding Egyptian installations, ill-equipped to repel enemy tanks.
 An Egyptian armored force was camped 40 km north of the landing point, but not only were the raiders driving away from it, but also created obstructions to cover their rear.
 Blowing down rock formations overhanging the road, the force was able to hinder any pursuing force.

 Supporting the ground forces were the air force's A-4 Skyhawks, providing continuous aerial cover.
 Two four-ship formations from 109 Squadron departed Ramat David in the morning, the first tasked with suppressing an SA-2 battery and the second providing close air support to the troops.
 As Israeli forces were advancing according to plan and meeting little resistance, the latter were directed to attack an Egyptian radar site.
 The lead Skyhawk, however, was lost in the attack.
 Flight leader Major Hagai Ronen was last seen hanging beneath his parachute over the Gulf of Suez and is still missing in action.
 102 Squadron provided additional close air support.

 After the destruction of a radar site at Ras Zafarana, the force came within sight of another Egyptian armored force but was ordered to disengage.
 After covering 45 km and operating unhindered for over 9 hours in Egyptian territory, the force rendezvoused once again with the 11th Flotilla landing craft.
 From Ras Zafarana it was ferried back to Israeli-held territory in the Sinai, having suffered a single light injury throughout.
 The Egyptian Army suffered an estimated 100-200 casualties, including two Soviet military advisors, and had 12 outposts destroyed.